sensu/sensu-docs/content/sensu-core/1.6/reference/checks.md

 As part of the substitution process, Sensu converts all tokens to strings.
 This means that tokens cannot be used for bare integer values or to access individual list items.

-For example, token substitution **cannot** be used for a check interval because the interval attribute requires an _integer_ value.
+For example, token substitution **cannot** be used for specifying a check interval because the interval attribute requires an _integer_ value.
 But token substitution **can** be used for alerting thresholds since those values are included within the command _string_.

 **Invalid use of token substitution:**